aisingapore/PeekingDuck/CONTRIBUTING.md

     Things to note:
     - All nodes should inherit from the [AbstractNode class](peekingduck/pipeline/nodes/node.py)
-    - Again, refer to the list of [node data](docs/node_data.md) for possible inputs that can be used by your node
+    - Again, refer to the list of [node data glossary](docs/node_data_glossary.md) for possible inputs that can be used by your node
     - Use self.logger for any required logging, as shown in the [template](peekingduck/pipeline/nodes/node_template.py)

 6. If the quack node requires some utility functions, create a folder (do not use {`node_name`} for the folder name) and put the files with these utilities inside: